 Later I visited the Naava Nature Center, where I also had a lunch buffet for EUR 15.50.
 The nature center is not that big, but it still has some useful information (most of it is in Finnish).
 However, the friendly staff gave me some tips on where to go snowshoeing.
 There is also a K-market in Pyhä, where I bought my groceries.
 Moreover, there are also opportunities to rent skis and fat bikes.

 Later that evening I got an aurora alert on my smartphone.
-I went on my way and could watch the northern lights right above the large radio and television antenna on Kultakero fell.
+I went outside and could watch the northern lights right above the large radio and television antenna on Kultakero fell.
 Unfortunately there were also a lot of clouds in the sky and so I decided to postpone my aurora borealis hunt for the next few days.

 The next day I decided to get up early and hike with snowshoes to the top of Kultakero Fjäll to take some pictures of the landscape during the blue and golden hour.

-Kultakero fell 500 m high, but I only had to climb 265 m from my apartment.
+The Kultakero fell is 500 m high, but I only had to climb 265 m from my apartment.
 The trail was about 3 km long and not difficult.
-The trail was well groomed and snowshoes weren’t necessary.
+The trail was well prepared and snowshoes weren’t necessary.
 However, it was convenient to go down the fells with snowshoes.